Myxxin/MPC-Live-II-Tutorial/breakbeat_tutorial/breakbeat_tut.md

 ![16 Pads](imgs/03.png)

 Before you start jamming though, you might like to adjust the regions a little bit.
-In this current mode, all the splices are linked at their start- and endpoints, so except for the first slice, we only have to adjust the endpoints.
-The second Q-LINK bank proves to be quite handy here: Every encoder changes the endpoint in different resolution, just try it and you'll get what I mean.
+In this current mode, all the slices are linked at their start- and endpoints, so except for the first slice, we only have to adjust the endpoints.
+The second Q-LINK bank proves to be quite handy here: Every encoder changes the endpoint in a different resolution, just try it and you'll get what I mean.
 Try to create slices that start with a strong transient (meaning a drum hit instead of silence) and end smoothly without a click.
 To achieve the latter, the waveform should be as neutral as possible at the end of your slice - try adjusting the zoom settings to get a closer look.